Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

 Think outside the box when it comes to colors, fonts, and images in your templates.
 Show subscribers your spooky (and funny!) side.

 Orange and black are traditional festive colors, but it doesn’t mean that your design should use these colors only.
-The thing is that orange represents a degree of risk and looks a bit cheap in some cases.
+The thing is that orange represents a degree of risk and may look a bit trite in some cases, so you need to be careful here.
 It is nice to use it as an accent color to highlight different elements in your email design, but sometimes it can be used as dominating.
 Nevertheless, it depends on your taste and brand peculiarities.

 A Halloween color palette with black, a light and a dark purple, an orange, a yellow, and a green.